mikestam/aurelia-typescript-vs2015/README.md

 ### TypeScript

   If you are new to TypeScript (like I am), you may think that every argument and variable needs to have a type.
 Fortunately, this is not the case.
-If no type is specified, it a variable will implicitly be an 'any' type.
+If no type is specified, a variable will implicitly be of type 'any'.
 So, any ECMAScript 6 file should transpile as long as it does not use ES6 features that are not yet supported by the TypeScript transpiler.

-  All Type Definition files (*.d.ts) within the web site folder (includes the ones under jspm_packages) are recognize by Visual Studio and used by IntelliSense.
-When you right click an imported module, and select "Go To Definiton", your will be taken to the *.d.ts file where that module is defined.
-You will notice that the file opens from a "TypeScript Virtual Project" which loads all the type information from your real project into memory.
-You are able to browse through all the type definitons, which is very useful for learning the Aurelia framework.

-  To see these virtual projects, change your Visual Studio 2015 settings as follows:
+  Visual Studio 2015 has feature called "TypeScript Virtual Projects".
+These are very helpful for navigation type definitions, but to see them you will need to make the following change to your Visual Studio settings.
   * Tools > Options > Text Editor > TypeScript > Project
     * Check "Display Virtual Projects when no Solution is loaded"
     * Check "Display Virtual Projects when a Solution is loaded"

+  All Type Definition files (*.d.ts) within the web site folder (including the ones under jspm_packages) are recognize by Visual Studio and added to IntelliSense.
+When you right click an imported module, and select "Go To Definiton", you will be taken to the *.d.ts file where that module is defined.
+You will notice that the file opens from a "TypeScript Virtual Project", which loads all the type information from your real project into memory.

+  Aurelia JSPM packages come with type definition files, but if you use a library that does not, look for them at [DefinitelyTypes!](https://github.com/borisyankov/DefinitelyTyped).
+To use a type definition file that you downloaded, simply copy it anywhere into your web site folder - typically a folder name "types" or something similar.